Victor-Palha/Api-Restful-ts/README.md

 ***
 * To create one query to all datas from database with MongoDB is really simple.
 * Creating function
-    * In the same file that we create last function we will create a async function called `findAllMovies`, then make a Try/Catch just like the last function
+    * In the same file that we create last function we will create a async function named `findAllMovies`, then make a Try/Catch just like the last function
         * ```ts
             export async function findAllMovies(req:Request, res:Response){
                 try{